Unleash/unleash/website/docs/reference/unleash-proxy.md

 ---
 import Figure from '@site/src/components/Figure/Figure.tsx'

-> The unleash-proxy is compatible with all Unleash Enterprise versions and Unleash Open-Source v4.
-You should reach out to **support@getunleash.io** if you want the Unleash Team to host the Unleash Proxy for you.

 :::tip

 Looking for how to run the Unleash proxy?
 Check out the [_How to run the Unleash Proxy_ guide](../how-to/how-to-run-the-unleash-proxy.mdx)!